NATURALIGHT SYSTEMS LIMITED TERMS & CONDITIONS OF SUPPLY OF GOODS AND/OR SERVICES

 20.2 It is the sole responsibility of the Customer to satisfy themselves that the Goods are suitable for the particular purpose for which they require them, notwithstanding that the Customer may make known such purposes to the Supplier and the Customer shall not in this respect reply upon the Supplier’s skill or Judgment or any advice it may give.
 The Supplier shall not be liable to the Customer for damages in negligence in respect of any such advice or for failure to exercise proper skill and judgment.

 20.3 Any advice or recommendation given by the Supplier or its employees, servants or agents to the Customer or its employees, servants or agents as to the storage, application or use of the Goods which is not confirmed in writing by the Supplier, if followed or acted upon entirely at the Customer’s own risk and the Supplier will not be liable for any such advice or recommendation.

 All quotations are subject to a satisfactory credit approval for the value of the work tendered.
 Should the Customer’s company credit rating be lower than the value of the work quoted for, no work shall be commenced until sufficient monies have been paid to bring the order value within your company trade credit limit.

 22 Credit Rating (Private Sales)

-For private Customers, who are unable to offer suitable credit threshold through the Supplier’s chosen credit check consultants, the Supplier will require pro-forma payment for the full order value due prior to delivery, and/or installation.
+For private customers, who are unable to offer a suitable credit threshold through the Supplier’s chosen credit check consultants, the Supplier will require Pro-forma payment for the full order value due prior to delivery, and/or installation.

 23 Force Majeure